resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 But even if your trial project has expired, you can still log in to the dashboard to view and request allocations.
 You can even fill in an allocation request to extend your existing project/tenant!

 Regardless of your path, your project/tenant should give you the time to learn the Research Cloud ropes!

+-- *Slide* --

+## What's your trial project lifetime?

+1. for ever and ever after
+1. three months from today
+1. depends on how much I use it...

+-- *Slide End* --

+**Answer: C** But it will be B if run your free computer(s) flat out!

+So always **terminate** your free computers once you've finished working with them.
+That way you can avoid the asking for allocation extensions paperwork.

 ## Follow my leader